 Centre of African Studies Research Associates

 Research Associates of CAS are long-term collaborators in the Centre activities, pursuing common programmes of research or other activities with Centre Members.
 They are granted certain staff privileges at SOAS which are recognised at other London universities.
 Research associateship is granted for two years in the first instance.
+If the visitor already has an affiliation at another UK HEI, they can use the Library without charge on presentation of credentials from their home institution.
+If not, the visitor can apply for Borrowing Membership at the SOAS Library at a cost of £100 per annum (reference only) or £150 per annum (with borrowing of up to 6 books for 1 month).
+This is to be paid directly by the visitor at the library issue desk.

 Dr Michael Amoah